KhuzaimaAwan47/FYP/README.md

   - **Cloud Firestore**: Real-time NoSQL database for projects, chats, and groups.
   - **Firebase Storage**: Secure media storage for images/videos.
   - **Cloud Functions**: (Optional) For notifications and background tasks.

+## 🔮 Future Work
+Due to time constraints and the large number of features, there's still a significant amount of work left on this project such as:

+- Payment Method
+- Push Notifications
+- UI Improvements
+- End to End Encryption in Chats
+- Voice chat
+- Edit/Delete a message

 ## 🤝 Contributing
 Contributions are welcome!
 Please follow these steps: